CodeBound-Annihilators/yelpproject/README.md

         The choice of Selenium over Beautiful Soup boiled down to personal preference and did not come at the cost of efficiency.
 The decision to use the Phantom JS driver was made because it provided better speed using the request method. **make sure to allow phantomjs in your secuirty preferences**
     - Using the available API from the Yelp website to get the information we needed to predict our target variable: Health inspector code.
 Yelp would only allow use to acquire 1,000 per inquiry, but by doing seperate inquires by type of reastaurant.
 By pulling each type of restaurant we are able to get the information needed (about 3,000 of the establishments in San Antonio)

-      - ##### The amount of health establishments vs the aquisistion of yelp is uneven due to the fact that health inspections apply to any place that will sell food including such estbaliushments that may just have a vending machine.
+      - ##### The amount of health establishments vs the aquisistion of yelp is uneven due to the fact that health inspections apply to any place that will sell food including such establishments that may just have a vending machine.
 We will be discarding these establiushments for this model.

+      The results from the webscraping were appended to the manually procured health inspection data into a file titled: health_inspector_combined.csv

 #### The Joys of using the Yelp Fusion API ####